webcodesk/react-app-framework/README.md

 Let's take a look at two different implementations of a simple use-case where the user enters its name into the input field in the form, and the header panel on the page displays greeting text with the entered name.

-Both implementations use pre-created and reusable React components: Form and TitlePanel.
+Both implementations use pre-created and reusable React components: `Form` and `TitlePanel`.

 ```javascript
 import React from 'react';